 The conversation did not go as planned.
 Once upon a time, I was the one standing in her shoes.
 I remember having tough conversations with my elders at times when the world was progressing and they just couldn't keep up.
 "You need to get rid of those old-fashioned thoughts.
 The world that you live in now is not the same as it was when you were growing up.
-It's changing and you must LEARN TO ADAPT!" my furious teenage self had shouted.
+It's changing and you MUST LEARN TO CHANGE WITH IT!" my furious teenage self had shouted.

-And boy how the tables had turned now.
+And boy how the tables have turned now.
 Karma must have really enjoyed the tête-à-tête I had last evening with my nurse.
-Instead of sticking to the term 'old-fashioned' she accused me of being a bearer of the 'old-world' though process.
+Instead of sticking to the term 'old-fashioned' she accused me of being a bearer of the 'old-world' thought process.
 She really had the audacity to play the old-world card!

-Here are a few bits and pieces of our conversation.
+I'm noting down a few bits and pieces of our conversation, whatever I can recollect.